-- Carers, family and friends please inform us of any specific needs your family member or friend may have. - Let us know if you would like to help with providing any care.
+- Partners, carers, family and friends please inform us of any specific needs that your family member or friend may have. - Let us know if you would like to help with providing any care.
 (This needs to be with the agreement of the person in hospital.
 We can then discuss to agree how best we can support this).